hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-As you can see, some surprising things can happen when R forces one basic data
+As you can see, some surprising things can happen when R forces one
-type into another!
-Nitty-gritty of type coercion aside, the point is: if your
+basic data type into another!
+Nitty-gritty of type coercion aside, the
-data doesn't look like what you thought it was going to look like, type coercion
+point is: if your data doesn't look like what you thought it was going
-may well be to blame; make sure everything is the same type in your vectors and
+to look like, type coercion may well be to blame; make sure everything
-your columns of data.frames, or you will get nasty surprises!
+is the same type in your vectors and your columns of data.frames, or you
+will get nasty surprises!

 But coercion can also be very useful!
-For example, in our `cats` data
+For example, in our `rats` data
-`likes_string` is numeric, but we know that the 1s and 0s actually represent
+`likes_cheese` is numeric, but we know that the 1s and 0s actually
-`TRUE` and `FALSE` (a common way of representing them).
-We should use the
+represent `TRUE` and `FALSE` (a common way of representing them).
+We
-`logical` datatype here, which has two states: `TRUE` or `FALSE`, which is
+should use the `logical` datatype here, which has two states: `TRUE` or
-exactly what our data represents.
-We can 'coerce' this column to be `logical` by
+`FALSE`, which is exactly what our data represents.
+We can 'coerce' this
-using the `as.logical` function:
+column to be `logical` by using the `as.logical` function:

 ~~~
-cats$likes_string
+rats$likes_cheese
 ~~~
 {: .language-r}